 After all, UNSW Art & Design is about great art, design and ideas.
 Submitting a portfolio can boost your chances of admission to Australia’s leading faculty of art and design.

-Portfolio Submissions for Semester 1, 2018 have now closed.
+Portfolio Submissions for Semester 2, 2018 closed on 12 June.

 Tips, Tricks & Frequently Asked Questions